 But when it comes to the question of whether one's own task can be automated or at least parts of it can be automated, things often look different.
 The topic seems complex and the possibility of saving time involves a lot of effort in advance.
 How do you decide what should be automated?
 And anyway, can a task be automated?
 Where is the best place to start?

 As a guide to all these questions, there are a few commonalities that easily automated tasks share.
-We explain what you should consider in advance if you ask yourself the question: "Is this task automatable?"
+We explain what you should consider in advance if you ask yourself the question: "Can this task automated?"

 When deciding which aspects of your work should be automated, a good first question is: What tasks do you perform most often?
 Tasks that need to be done frequently or on a set schedule are perfect for automation because the benefits are immediate.
 You'll spend less time each day on repetitive tasks that can quickly become annoying or irritating.